codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

   max-width="100%"
 %}

-#### Ingress controller hybrid runtime architecture
+#### Ingress-based hybrid runtime architecture
-Runtimes with ingress use an ingress controller to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
-Ingress controllers are optimal when the cluster with the Codefresh Runtime is exposed to the internet.
+Ingress-based runtimes use ingress controllers to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
+Ingress-based runtimes are optimal when the cluster with the Codefresh Runtime is exposed to the internet.